UofT-DSI/production/lessons/part_3/production_3_training.md

 ::::::{.columns}
 :::{.column}

-+ Some models can optimize a cost or loss function that differentiates for specific type of errors.
++ Some models can optimize a cost or loss function that differentiates for specific types of errors.
-+ In certain cases, one can assume that misclassifying minority events (false negatives) is more costly than incorrectly predicting non-events (false positives).
++ In some instances, one can assume that misclassifying minority events (false negatives) is more costly than incorrectly predicting non-events (false positives).